Quorum sensing: Staphylococcus aureus

+Streptococcus pneumoniae

+Each year Streptococcus pneumoniae kills more than a million people, even though vaccines are available.
+A complex quorum sensing system has evolved in S. pneumoniae that regulates bacteriocin production.
+This system also enables entry into the competent state essential for natural genetic transformation.
+In naturally competent S. pneumoniae the competent state is not a constitutive property.
+However competence can be induced by a peptide pheromone by means of a quorum-sensing mechanism.
+When the competent state is induced, this causes release of DNA from a sub-fraction of the S. pneumoniae population, probably by cell lysis.
+Then most of the S. pneumoniae cells that have been induced to competence become recipients and take up the DNA released by the donors.
+Thus it appears that natural transformation in S. pneumoniae is a natural adaptive process for promoting genetic recombination, a process that resembles sexual reproduction in higher organisms.

 Pseudomonas aeruginosa

-The opportunistic pathogen Pseudomonas aeruginosa uses quorum sensing to coordinate the formation of biofilm, swarming motility, exopolysaccharide production, virulence, and cell aggregation.
+The environmental bacterium and opportunistic pathogen Pseudomonas aeruginosa uses quorum sensing to coordinate the formation of biofilm, swarming motility, exopolysaccharide production, virulence, and cell aggregation.
 These bacteria can grow within a host without harming it until they reach a threshold concentration.
 Then they become aggressive, developing to the point at which their numbers are sufficient to overcome the host's immune system, and form a biofilm, leading to disease within the host as the biofilm is a protective layer encasing the bacterial population.
+The relative ease of growth, handling, and genetic manipulation of P. aeruginosa has lent much research effort to the quorum sensing circuits of this relatively common bacterium.
+Quorum sensing in P. aeruginosa typically encompasses two complete AHL synthase-receptor circuits, LasI-LasR and RhlI-RhlR, as well as the orphan receptor-regulator QscR, which is also activated by the LasI-generated signal.
+Together, the multiple AHL quorum sensing circuits of P. aeruginosa influence regulation of hundreds of genes.

 Another form of gene regulation that allows the bacteria to rapidly adapt to surrounding changes is through environmental signaling.
 Recent studies have discovered that anaerobiosis can significantly impact the major regulatory circuit of quorum sensing.
 This important link between quorum sensing and anaerobiosis has a significant impact on the production of virulence factors of this organism.
 There is hope among some humans that the therapeutic enzymatic degradation of the signaling molecules will be possible when treating illness caused by biofilms, and prevent the formation of such biofilms and possibly weaken established biofilms.
 Disrupting the signaling process in this way is called quorum sensing inhibition.

 Acinetobacter sp.

 It has recently been found that Acinetobacter sp. also show quorum sensing activity.
 This bacterium, an emerging pathogen, produces AHLs.
 Acinetobacter sp. shows both quorum sensing and quorum quenching activity.
-It produces AHLs and also, it can degrade the AHL molecules as well.
+It produces AHLs and can also degrade the AHL molecules.